-If a subdomain name is configured, it will be the same as the acceleration domain name by default and can be customized.
+If a subdomain name is connected, it will be the same as the acceleration domain name by default and can be customized.

-If a wildcard domain name is configured, it will be the actual access subdomain name by default and can be customized.
+If a wildcard domain name is connected, it will be the actual access subdomain name by default and can be customized.

 Configure the node acceleration service:

 |Basic configuration||A node caches resources by following the